AudioGroupCologne/wavefront/README.md

 If you would like to contribute to the project, feel free to open a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-As this project is primarly maintained by students, keep in mind that it might take some time to review your pull request.
+As this project is primarily maintained by students, keep in mind that it might take some time to review your pull request.

 <!-- LICENSE -->